How Do I Look?

 Original Multimedia Courses

-Kathleen Sweeney has designed a series of undergraduate multimedia creativity, media literacy and social media innovation.
+Kathleen Sweeney designs original courses on cultural history, media literacy and tech innovation.
 Currently an Assistant Professor of Media Studies at The New School for Public Engagement, she has presented at conferences, museums, schools and universities across the country.

-- Girl Innovators: Teen girls as movement leaders and culture shifters: Joan of Arc to Malala.
+Girl Innovators: Teenage girls as leaders and cultural innovators: Joan of Arc to Malala.

-- The Viral Media Lab: An archive and learning laboratory on social media storytelling for social good.
+The Viral Media Lab: An archive and learning laboratory on viral media, storytelling and social good.

-- Beyond iCelebrities: Celebrities as change-makers and social good influencers. (online)
+Beyond iCelebrities: Celebrities as change-makers and social good influencers.

 Youth Media Projects: